 Coldfoot was resurrected in the 1970s as a construction camp for the Trans-Alaska Pipeline, and as long-haul truckers began driving the Haul Road (later renamed the Dalton Highway), a full-service truck stop was established in Coldfoot.
 Today in Coldfoot, travelers can find lodging, dining, gasoline, air service, and even a post office, nearly 200 miles away from the next largest community.

 The Arctic Interagency Visitor Center is also located in Coldfoot, open during the summer season.
-Staffed by the Bureau of Land Management, U.S. Fish and Wildlife Service, and the National Park Service, is a primary visitor center for Gates of the Arctic National Park and Preserve.
+Staffed by the Bureau of Land Management, the U.S. Fish and Wildlife Service, and the National Park Service, the Arctic Interagency Visitor Center is a primary visitor center for Gates of the Arctic National Park and Preserve.

 Founded as a gold rush boomtown along Wiseman Creek in 1908, this historic town continues to press on, even if its residents are few.
 Many old log cabins remain, and tours are conducted by residents showcasing the town’s heritage.
 Some lodging is available in the town.

 During the 1930s, Robert “Bob” Marshall used Wiseman as his jumping-off point for exploring the central Brooks Range, the core of which would become Gates of the Arctic National Park and Preserve.
 Marshall fell in love with Wiseman, eventually staying for a full year in the town.
 His experiences living there were the subject of his book Arctic Village: A 1930’s Portrait of Wiseman, Alaska, and he later gave each resident a portion of the resulting book’s sales.